Fabio-Vicente/Pixels-Art/README.md

 <br />

-## Lint

-The project was staticly tested using [StyleLint](https://stylelint.io/) and [ESLint](https://eslint.org/), whose appoints no error on code analyses.
-These tools enforces code readbility and standart development style such on CSS development (StyleLint) as on Javascript development (ESLint).

-## Features
+## Usage

+Open up your mind and release your imagination to freely paint a board by picking up a color and clicking on the pixels.
+See the features below for further information.

-### Select your color
+### Selecting your colors

 You have a huge range of colors (16777216 to be exact) to choose and make your board even more beautiful.

-Initially, you'll see four colors available.
+Initially, you'll see four available.
 The black one, and other three random colors.

-Every time you refresh the page, you have new colors available! 🎉 All colors will change, with except to black, which is the default color, to make available try new and undiscovered tonalities.
+Every time you refresh page, you have new colors available! 🎉 All colors will change, with except to black, which is the default color, to make available to try new and undiscovered tonalities.

 <br />
 <div align=center>